 To check the CMOS battery,

-2. Press and hold F2 or Del key to enter BIOS Setup Utility.
+1. Turn on the computer.2.
+Press and hold F2 or Del key to enter BIOS Setup Utility.

 3. In the menu locate the System time and System date.